-The province of Nova Scotia, through arrangement with the Unity, offers a number of scholarships to university graduates taking the Bachelor of Education.
-Application for these scholarships should and in writing to the Dean of the School of Education, Saint Mary's
+The province of Nova Scotia, through arrangement with the University, offers a number of scholarships to university graduates taking the degree of Bachelor of Education.
+Application for these scholarships should be made in writing to the Dean of the School of Education, Saint Mary's University.